Escape the crowds and dive the beautiful Mediterranean Sea

 Not only is the marine life excellent but the island of Elba, one of the crowning jewels of the archipelago, hosts its very own underwater museum of mythological statues.
 There are also numerous reefs home to huge fields of sea fans and lots of colourful reef fish.
 If you enjoy wreck diving the Elviscott sits around 14 meters deep off the coast of Elba island.
 Dive cruises around the Tuscan islands have something to draw divers whatever their interests in addition to warm, still waters with fantastic visibility.

-1 liveaboard in Italy
+Italy - 1 liveaboard

 The Norseman is an traditional wooden sailing vessel built in 1922 in Denmark.
 She offers diving trips in the Tuscan Archipelago and specialises in finding hidden anchorages and secluded coves